6mm Remington vs. 243 Winchester: Battle of the 6mm Cartridges

 Final Shots: 243 vs 6mm

-The 6mm Remington and 243 Winchester are two centerfire rifle cartridges that excel at varmint and deer hunting, as well as long range target shooting.
+The 6mm Remington and 243 Winchester are two rifle cartridges that excel at varmint hunting, deer hunting, and long-range target shooting.

-The 243 Winchester is by far the more popular cartridge and has been the gold standard for the 6mm bullet diameter since its introduction in 1955.
-It has been a staple in the deer hunting community and has numerous rifles and factory ammo options available at most major retailers.
+The 243 Winchester is by far the more popular cartridge, and has been the gold standard for the 6mm caliber bullet since its introduction in 1955.
+It has been a staple in the deer hunting community, and makes numerous rifles and factory ammo options available.

-The 6mm Remington is a cartridge that never really took off in the commercial sense.
-Due to poor design and marketing decisions, the 6mm never really got to see the light of day despite having a minor advantage over the 243 Win in terms of powder capacity and slightly higher velocities.
+The 6mm Remington is a cartridge that never really took off commercially.
+Due to poor design and marketing decisions, the 6mm never really grew popular despite having minor ballistic advantages.

-New 6mm cartridges like the 6mm Creedmoor and 243 WSM have handicapped the 6mm Remington’s acceptance and it seems to be doomed to eventual obsolescence.
-However, if you own an old 244/6mm rifle and like to handload, there’s no reason to sell it as you have all the flexibility that the 0.243” bullet diameter has to offer at your fingertips.
+New 6mm cartridges like the 6mm Creedmoor and 243 WSSM have handicapped the 6mm Remington’s acceptance, hence its near certain path toward obsolescence.
+However, if you own an old 244/6mm rifle and like to handload, then there’s no reason to sell it.
+You have all the flexibility that the 0.243” bullet diameter has to offer at your fingertips.

 Ammo Comparisons